mozilla/remote-settings/docs/adr/adr_001_cache_bust.md

 We refresh the signature of all collections that haven't been updated in the last 7 days.
 With this option, we will force synchronization on all clients for these collections every at most 7 days.

-This will increase trafic on our servers, although the impact will be relatively low on the origins.
+This will increase traffic on our servers, although the impact will be relatively low on the origins.

 > Note: traffic on origin shouldn't be too affected.
 And we are very likely to refresh signatures of several collections are once, therefore grouping them in one push notification.